Shade9378/Cancer-Detection/README.md

 ```

 ## Data
-The dataset used in this project is taken from: https://www.kaggle.com/datasets/andrewmvd/lung-and-colon-cancer-histopathological-images
+The dataset used in this project is taken from Kaaggle.
+Kindly refer this external link to access dataset: https://www.kaggle.com/datasets/andrewmvd/lung-and-colon-cancer-histopathological-images

 ## Model Description
 ![Model](result/model.png "model")